-A: This is a closed system so the loss due to evaporation should be none.
+A: This is a closed system, so the loss because of evaporation should be none.
 Loss comes from absorption from other solids present.

 Q: Do you offer automation options?

 A: Yes.
 We have options to close the press hydraulically on its own, and controls to do that automatically.
-The press can open and close automatically, plates can open on their own and waxes get shaken off and fall on a dumpster.
-We also have a machine that will wash your plates with hot water automatically, but its extremely expensive at over $100k just for that option.
+The press can open and close automatically, plates can open on their own and solids get shaken off and fall on a dumpster.
+We also have a machine that will wash your plates with hot water automatically.

 Q: How much solvent will I lose on this machine?

 A: It is a sealed machine (closed loop) so no solvent will evaporate.
-When you finish filtering, you blow compressed air through the press to remove solvent from your wax and from the pipes.
-Loss is minimal
+When you finish filtering, you blow compressed air or Nitrogen through the press to remove solvent from your solids and from the pipes.

-Q: In my buchner I wash my wax with solvent to remove remaining active compounds, can I do that with a press?
+Q: In my buchner I wash my lipids with solvent to remove remaining active compounds, can I do that with a press?

 A: Yes.
-Many customers wash their wax with cold solvent after they finish filtering and thus wash out the wax.
+Many customers wash their lipids with cold solvent after they finish filtering and thus wash out the solids.

 Many of the answers of the normal press apply to the press made for solvent removal.